taburg/git-learning/README.md

 This section describes how to setup Git, in order to be learnable with AALpy.
 Instead of using a remote connection/repository, such as on GitHub or GitLab, we will create a bare repository locally.
 Experiments are performed locally for efficienty, and would need to be slighlty adapted to learn directly with the remote git server.

-Prerequisites: installation of Git and following Python dependencies:
+Prerequisites: an installation of Git and following Python dependencies:
 ```python
 pip install aalpy gitpython
 ```